elliotjreed/php-package-boilerplate/README.md

 # Vanilla PHP Project

-This repository shows a basic setup for a PHP module or application in PHP.
+This repository shows a basic setup for a PHP package or application in PHP.

 ## Getting Started